-§ 82.0073.
+Tex.
+Gov't Code §82.0073.
 Separation of Responsibilities; Delegation.

-- (a) The Board of Law Examiners shall develop and implement policies that clearly separate the policymaking responsibilities of the board and the management responsibilities of the executive director and the staff of the board. - (b) Subject to supreme court rules, the Board of Law Examiners may delegate routine decisions to the executive director of the board, including waiver requests.
+- (a) The Board of Law Examiners shall develop and implement policies that clearly separate the policymaking responsibilities of the board and the management responsibilities of the executive director and the staff of the board. - (b)Subject to supreme court rules, the Board of Law Examiners may delegate routine decisions to the executive director of the board, including waiver requests.

-§ 82.008.
+Tex.
+Gov't Code § 82.008.
 Public Information

 - (a) The Board of Law Examiners shall prepare information of public interest describing the functions of the board.
-The board shall make the information available to the public and appropriate agencies. - (b) The board shall develop and implement policies that provide the public with a reasonable opportunity to appear before the board and to speak on any issue under the jurisdiction of the board.
+The board shall make the information available to the public and appropriate agencies. - (b)The board shall develop and implement policies that provide the public with a reasonable opportunity to appear before the board and to speak on any issue under the jurisdiction of the board.
 However, the board may prohibit public testimony that would reveal the examination questions described by Section 82.003(b) or would relate to the moral character or fitness of an applicant for a license.

-§ 82.009.
+Tex.
+Gov't Code §82.009.
 Program Accessibility